About the oscillatory possibilities of the dynamical systems

-This brain learning would imply dynamically structural evolution and, within the general view we are now considering, it should be considered reminiscent of the ontogenetic brain development, as well as it could be related with the phylogenetic evolution yielding larger and powerful brains.
-This provides feasibility to the arbitrarily assumed plasticity learning rule that, as noted in Appendix C, would represent the most demanding merit of the hypothetic dynamic brain. \item[d)] By viewing structural evolution as concerning the emergence of novelty in deterministically evolving systems, its presumed profusion in the brain could be a way for the achievement of superior functions like the creative and decisory facets of cognition.
-At this respect, the unavoidable noisy effects in the physical system sustaining the dynamic brain could play a relevant role as an environmental ingredient, in addition to the external sensory input (including signals from other brains) and influences of the rest of the body. \end{itemize}
+This brain learning would imply dynamically structural evolution and it could be considered reminiscent of the ontogenetic brain development, as well as it could be related with the phylogenetic evolution yielding larger and powerful brains.
+This provides feasibility to the arbitrarily assumed plasticity learning rule that, as noted in Appendix C, would represent the most demanding merit of the hypothetic dynamic brain. \item[d)] By viewing structural evolution as concerning the emergence of novelty in deterministically evolving systems, its presumed profusion in the brain could be a way for the achievement of superior functions like the creative and decisory facets of cognition. \end{itemize}